 Another incredible read where you can begin to grasp the mind boggling microbiome, and say, “Hello” to the 100 trillion bacteria that make-up your microbiome is: NY Times article, “Some of My Best Friends Are Germs”, Michael Pollan, May, 2013.

-Disease is rooted in our DNA expression which is hugely influenced by diet, environment, stress (all aspects such as physical, mental, physical ongoing inflammation and disease, and emotional), sleep, toxins exposure, sun exposure, and exercise.
+Epigenetics is one mechanism that triggers disease in those predisposed.
+Read the post, Learn How Diet Pierces the Disease Epigenetics Process, for details but in sum, disease is rooted in our DNA expression which is hugely influenced by diet (via its whooping impact on microbiome and its consequent metabolites — aka by-products), environment, sleep, toxins exposure, sun exposure, exercise, and stress (all aspects such as physical, mental, physical ongoing inflammation and disease, and emotional).
 The process whereby these factors influence gene expression is called “Epigenetics.”

 Epigentics is at the heart of microbiome manipulation and management of chronic disease.
 Even though one might be “predisposed” to disease, we can stop the epigenetic changes that trigger disease by implementing lifestyle and diet changes.
 That is the mission of Biome Onboard Awareness, LLC: to make you aware of “Whole Health Pillars“ so that you can optimize your gut microbiome to preclude triggering disease or if already triggered, to manage chronic disease often with reduction or elimination of medications.
 How empowering!